 Prudhomme gave up lampooning when a patriotic journalist and pamphleteer, Antoine Tournon, encouraged him to write a pamphlet about the attack on the Bastille.
 Prudhomme’s pamphlet proved to be a huge success: It had lively writing, numerous etchings, and sold out even after its fifth edition.
 Because of the pamphlet’s popularity, Tournon convinced Prudhomme to join him and write a weekly newspaper.

-During the time Prudhomme was publishing his (radical but not inflammatory) paper, he maintained an active political life.
+During the time Louis-Marie Prudhomme was publishing his (radical but not inflammatory) paper, he maintained an active political life.
 He served as a member of the third electoral assembly of Paris, a committee member of the Four Nations section, and as a civil commissioner.
-Additionally, besides writing newspaper articles relating to the French Revolution, he included his viewpoint about French feminism.
-Feminism was not something Prudhomme supported, and, in fact, he once wrote:
+Additionally, besides writing newspaper articles relating to the French Revolution, he included his viewpoint about French feminism, which was not something he supported, and, in fact, he once wrote:

 “Civil and political liberty is in a manner of speaking useless to women and in consequence must be foreign to them.
 Destined to pass all their lives confined under the paternal roof or in the house of their marriage; born to a perpetual dependence from the first moment of their existence until that of their departure, they have only been endowed with private virtues … A woman is only comfortable, is only in her place in her family or in her household.
 She need only know what her parents or her husband judge appropriate to teach her about everything that takes place outside her home.”